How Leadership Coaching Works: A Behind-the-Scenes Look

 • How you respond when someone does something differently than you would

 We’re not fixing you.
-We’re rearchitecting the environment you built so there’s room for everyone’s talents, not just yours.
+We’re rearchitecting the environment you built so there’s room for everyone’s talents to flourish, including yours.

 What you’ll feel: